eternalscholar/ArcGIS-API-for-JS-Tutorial/Tutorial2_3D.md

        });
 ```

-**Step 4: Replace the following two lines of code by the three lines of code down below**
+**Step 4: Replace the following two lines of code (lines 89-90, more or less) by the three lines of code down below**
 ```javascript
 var map = new Map({
           basemap: "gray",